 Equally dedicated to both performing and pedagogy, violinist Lauren Smee has a love of playing that fuels her teaching and a love of teaching that informs her performance.

-Lauren enjoys teaching students of all ages with the Suzuki Talent Education Program of St. John’s and from 2014 – 2016 served as Artistic Director.
+Lauren enjoys teaching students of all ages with the Suzuki Talent Education Program of St. John’s.
 Lauren has been on faculty at the Atlantic Canada Suzuki Institute and Toronto Suzuki Studio Summer Camps, and has been a music teacher at Canada’s National Ballet School.
 She has also been an assistant conductor for the Laurier Singers Chamber Choir, and Choral Director for the First Unitarian Congregation of Waterloo.

 Whether on stage or in the studio Lauren is passionate about cultivating physical and musical freedom and preventing playing-related injury.
 As an Andover Educator trainee studying with Jennifer Johnson she explores the body in movement in order to enhance music pedagogy and musical ability.

 As a member of the Newfoundland Symphony Orchestra Lauren has enjoyed the opportunity to work with visiting and local artists.
 She has performed with the symphony as a part of the Opera on the Avalon and Festival 500 and has nurtured her love of chamber music through performances with the Casalmaggiore International Festival in Italy and the Tuckamore Festival in St. John’s.